immunomind/immunarch/README.md

     + Tutorial is available [here](https://immunarch.com/articles/v2_data.html).

-2. Immune repertoire analysis made simple:
+2. Beginner-friendly.
+Immune repertoire analysis made simple:

     + Most methods are incorporated in a couple of main functions with clear naming---no more remembering tens and tens of functions with obscure names.
 For details see [link](https://immunarch.com/articles/v3_basic_analysis.html);